 A study of physiological processes in humans related to exercise and participation in sports.
 This course also examines the effects and repercussions of exposure of the human body to extreme environments, such as those experienced by scuba divers, climbers and high-altitude pilots.
-Prerequisite: BIOL-205.
+Prerequisite: BIOL-205 and junior standing.
 3 SH.